Tuesday, 9 February 2016

 9. You're lucky to be alive.

 This sounds like positive thinking, looking on the bright side of things.
 But be careful.
-A person with an acquired brain injury is 1.8 times more likely to develop Post Traumatic Stress Disorder than the general population and 8 times more likely to develop depression with the majority (82%) suffering from Acute Stress Disorder following a brain injury (a particularly out-of-body experience for myself!).
+A person with an acquired brain injury is 1.8x more likely to develop post-traumatic stress disorder than the general population and 8x more likely to develop depression with the majority (82%) suffering from acute stress disorder following a brain injury (a particularly out-of-body experience for myself after the brain attacks!).
 Strokes are serious business and while I encourage the jokes and light-hearted banter about my current situation, nurture, consistency, inclusion and reliability are also traits I have valued most in my support network.
 Additionally, stroke survivors are six times more likely to have suicidal thoughts than someone without a brain injury and some may not feel very lucky to be alive.
 Instead of calling it "luck", talk about how strong, persistent or heroic (+ funny) the person is for getting through their ordeal.
 Tell them they're awesome (because they are + they get all the blokes!).

 What a lovely couple showing how they handled the 'hiccup'